Phone us in confidence 02381 924877

 4. Detailed diagnostic interview Part 2:

 The second part can either be carried out at home or with our Assistant Psychologist.
-The child will be asked to complete a test called QbCheck.
-It is a web-based test with motion tracking which objectively measures the three core symptoms of ADHD: activity, attention, and impulsivity.
-It also measures the likelihood for ADHD.
-By providing quantitative measures of the child’s activity level, ability to pay attention, inhibit impulses and a likelihood of ADHD, QbCheck can aid our clinicians in the assessment process.
+The child will be asked to complete online tests called QbCheck and BRIEF.
+These are web-based tests with motion tracking which objectively measure the three core symptoms of ADHD: activity, attention, and impulsivity.
+They also measure the likelihood for ADHD.
+By providing quantitative measures of the child’s activity level, ability to pay attention, inhibit impulses and a likelihood of ADHD, these aid our clinicians in the assessment process.

 This stage can either be carried out face-to-face or online.